Claw field notebook

 Verification states

 Every applicable page (setup methods, plugin field notes, use-case recipes) declares a verification state visibly.
-There are four:
+There are five:

 StateMeaningWhat it means for you